Data linkage algebra, data linkage dynamics, and priority rewriting: Data Linkage Dynamics

-If only locally deterministic spots are involved, these value-related basic actions of \DLD\ can be explained as follows: \begin{itemize} \item $\asszero{s}$: if the content of spot $s$ is an atomic object, then the value assigned to that atomic object becomes $0$ and the reply is $\True$; otherwise, nothing changes and the reply is $\False$; \item $\assone{s}$: if the content of spot $s$ is an atomic object, then the value assigned to that atomic object becomes $1$ and the reply is $\True$; otherwise, nothing changes and the reply is $\False$; \item $\assadd{s}{t}{u}$: if the content of spot $s$ is an atomic object and the contents of spots $t$ and $u$ are atomic objects that have values assigned, then the value assigned to the content of spot $s$ becomes the sum of the values assigned to the contents of spots $t$ and $u$ and the reply is $\True$; otherwise, nothing changes and the reply is $\False$; \item $\assmul{s}{t}{u}$: if the content of spot $s$ is an atomic object and the contents of spots $t$ and $u$ are atomic objects that have values assigned, then the value assigned to the content of spot $s$ becomes the product of the values assigned to the contents of spots $t$ and $u$ and the reply is $\True$; otherwise, nothing changes and the reply is $\False$; \item $\assneg{s}{t}$: if the content of spot $s$ is an atomic object and the content of spot $t$ is an atomic object that has a value assigned, then the value assigned to the content of spot $s$ becomes the additive inverse of the value assigned to the content of spots $t$ and the reply is $\True$; otherwise, nothing changes and the reply is $\False$; \item $\assinv{s}{t}$: if the content of spot $s$ is an atomic object and the content of spot $t$ is an atomic object that has a value assigned, then the value assigned to the content of spot $s$ becomes the multiplicative inverse of the value assigned to the content of spots $t$ and the reply is $\True$; otherwise, nothing changes and the reply is $\False$; \item $\eqvaltst{s}{t}$: if the contents of spots $s$ and $t$ are atomic objects that have values assigned and the value assigned to the content of spot $s$ equals the value assigned to the content of spot $t$, then nothing changes and the reply is $\True$; otherwise, nothing changes and the reply is $\False$; \item $\undefvtst{s}$: if the content of spot $s$ is an atomic object that has no value assigned, then nothing changes and the reply is $\True$; otherwise, nothing changes and the reply is $\False$. \end{itemize} If not only locally deterministic spots are involved in performing a value-related action, there is no state change and the reply is $\False$.
+The value-related basic actions of \DLD\ can be explained as follows if all spots and value assignments involved in performing them are spots and value assignments with regard to which the current state is locally deterministic: \begin{itemize} \item $\asszero{s}$: if the content of spot $s$ is an atomic object, then the value assigned to that atomic object becomes $0$ and the reply is $\True$; otherwise, nothing changes and the reply is $\False$; \item $\assone{s}$: if the content of spot $s$ is an atomic object, then the value assigned to that atomic object becomes $1$ and the reply is $\True$; otherwise, nothing changes and the reply is $\False$; \item $\assadd{s}{t}{u}$: if the content of spot $s$ is an atomic object and the contents of spots $t$ and $u$ are atomic objects that have values assigned, then the value assigned to the content of spot $s$ becomes the sum of the values assigned to the contents of spots $t$ and $u$ and the reply is $\True$; otherwise, nothing changes and the reply is $\False$; \item $\assmul{s}{t}{u}$: if the content of spot $s$ is an atomic object and the contents of spots $t$ and $u$ are atomic objects that have values assigned, then the value assigned to the content of spot $s$ becomes the product of the values assigned to the contents of spots $t$ and $u$ and the reply is $\True$; otherwise, nothing changes and the reply is $\False$; \item $\assneg{s}{t}$: if the content of spot $s$ is an atomic object and the content of spot $t$ is an atomic object that has a value assigned, then the value assigned to the content of spot $s$ becomes the additive inverse of the value assigned to the content of spot $t$ and the reply is $\True$; otherwise, nothing changes and the reply is $\False$; \item $\assinv{s}{t}$: if the content of spot $s$ is an atomic object and the content of spot $t$ is an atomic object that has a value assigned, then the value assigned to the content of spot $s$ becomes the multiplicative inverse of the value assigned to the content of spot $t$ and the reply is $\True$; otherwise, nothing changes and the reply is $\False$; \item $\eqvaltst{s}{t}$: if the contents of spots $s$ and $t$ are atomic objects that have values assigned and the value assigned to the content of spot $s$ equals the value assigned to the content of spot $t$, then nothing changes and the reply is $\True$; otherwise, nothing changes and the reply is $\False$; \item $\undefvtst{s}$: if the content of spot $s$ is an atomic object that has no value assigned, then nothing changes and the reply is $\True$; otherwise, nothing changes and the reply is $\False$. \end{itemize} If not all spots and value assignments involved in performing a value-related basic action are spots and value assignments with regard to which the current state is locally deterministic, there is no state change and the reply is $\False$.